 Patrick is a qualified solicitor.
 His current academic interests relate particularly to pension policy and reform, the nature of risk in financial services, and the position of the consumer in retail financial services.

-A lecturer in Marketing, she is particularly interested in the marketing of sustainability and user-generated social media marketing.
+A senior lecturer in Marketing, she is particularly interested in the marketing of sustainability and user-generated social media marketing.